When ETL Goes Bad: Handling Errors and Anomalies in SSIS

 Sorry, there are no downloads available for this session.

 Tim Mitchell is a business intelligence consultant, database developer, speaker, and trainer.
-He has been working with SQL Server for over 9 years, working primarily in business intelligence, ETL/SSIS, database development, and reporting.
+He has been working with SQL Server for over 10 years, working primarily in business intelligence, ETL/SSIS, database development, and reporting.
 He has earned a number of industry certifications and holds a Bachelor's Degree in Computer Science from Texas A&M at Commerce, and is a Microsoft SQL Server MVP.
-Tim is a business intelligence consultant for Artis Consulting in the Dallas, Texas area.
+Tim is an independent business intelligence consultant and a group principal with Linchpin People.

 As an active member of the community, Tim has spoken at national, regional, and local venues including the SQL PASS summit, SQL Connections, numerous SQL Saturday events, and various user groups and PASS virtual chapters.
-He is a board member and speaker at the North Texas SQL Server User Group in Dallas, serves as the co-chair of the PASS BI Virtual Chapter, and is an active volunteer for PASS.
+He is active in the North Texas SQL Server User Group in Dallas, and is a volunteer for PASS.
 Tim is an author and forum contributor on SQLServerCentral.com and has published dozens of SQL Server training videos on SQLShare.com.

-Tim is a contributing author on the charity book project MVP Deep Dives 2, and is coauthoring SSIS Design Patterns (available July 16th).
+Tim is a contributing author on the charity book project MVP Deep Dives 2, and is coauthor of SSIS Design Patterns.

 You can visit his website and blog at TimMitchell.net or follow him on Twitter at twitter.com/Tim_Mitchell.